spring-media/adsolutions-implementationReference/publisher-display-reference.md

 ![inpage](https://bracho.xyz/adtech/img/inpage.png "inpage")

 Interstitials, Understitials, and InText-Outstream Advertising Materials are delivered through the inpage Placement.
 This placement is to be placed in the position requested by the publisher for InText- Outstream ads.
-[This sizes must be used](https://github.com/CDPAdSolution/adSolution-Reference/blob/master/publisher-display-reference.md#for-desktop-1).
+[These sizes must be used](https://github.com/CDPAdSolution/adSolution-Reference/blob/master/publisher-display-reference.md#for-desktop-1).

 *inpage* | `[1,1]` | `[640,360]` | `[1000,300]`